seerbit-developers/SeerBitCheckout/README.md

  - currency //defaults to merchant's country currency
  - country //defaults to merchant's country
  - pocketReference // used when money is to be moved to pocket
- - transactionPaymentReference //we generate payment reference for each transaction, but if you supply yours, we will use it.
+ - transactionPaymentReference //we generate payment reference for each transaction, but if you supply yours, the sdk will use it.
  - tokenize // used only when card is to be tokenized -  defaults to false
  - productDescription //defaults to empty string